How I afford travel: Badass trips on a not-so-badass budget

 I do have rent to pay, and a car payment, and bills, and the trappings of a fairly typical middle class young urban professional life.
 I have a cat.
-I work in a cubicle.
-I like some amount of routine, and sleeping in my own bed.
-I have a ladder to climb, that I want to climb.
+I worked in a cubicle, up until a few months ago.
+I'm introverted, and enjoy spending time at home.
+I like my routines, and sleeping in my own bed.

 I also don’t have a ton of free income to spend on travel.

 Despite all this, in the past 6 years I've managed to see 40 cities in 17 countries.
 Not much for the permanent nomad, but a lot for someone who all that while was expected to be at work by 8:30 or 9am every weekday.